wavefrontHQ/docs/pages/doc/tracing_integrations.md

 </table>

-**Note:** The proxy preserves any tags that you assigned through your distributed tracing system.
+The proxy preserves any tags that you assigned through your distributed tracing system.
 You can explicitly instrument your code to add an `application` tag with a preferred application name.

+**Note:** Wavefront doesn’t allow span tags with empty values.
+We will drop span tags with empty values for Jaeger and Zipkin integrations.

 ### Auto-Derived RED Metrics